 Beginning our list is the Charge Rifle.
 This futuristic energy gun began as an anti-Titan weapon in the first Titanfall game.
 The Apex games introduced the Charge Rifle to its champions back in 2019 to kick off the start of Season 3.
 It was widely feared throughout the arena due to its incredibly high damage output before eventually being nerfed and tossed aside for other sniper rifles.

 What makes this sniper good?
 Stat-wise, this gun has gone through a lot of ups and downs.
-As it currently stands in Season 11 of Apex Legends, it is a reliable and easy-to-use long-range sniper rifle with zero bullet drop and a solid — but not overpowered — DPS.
+As it currently stands in this season of Apex Legends, it is a reliable and easy-to-use long-range sniper rifle with zero bullet drop and a solid — but not overpowered — DPS.
 It also has the best accuracy out of any firearm in the game, making it effective at every range.
 I would recommend this gun to new players due to its ease of use and lack of bullet drop.

 Does it have any weaknesses?
 The Charge Rifle consumes two rounds of sniper ammo per shot, making it an inefficient gun to use in battle royale.
 It can only hold eight shots per magazine, which (in practical terms) means you can only fire four shots before having to reload.
 It also doesn’t have the best DPS compared to guns farther down on this list.